-For students actively competing on the Hastings College Speech team.
-Students will be expected to prepare speaking events in two different genres, meet with coaches, and travel to intercollegiate contests.
+This course is designed for students wanting to expand their knowledge regarding speech, understand administrative practices in speech related events, and practice advanced public speaking skills.
+Students will be expected to prepare speaking events in two different genres, meet with instructors for practice sessions, and incorporate feedback in their work.
 Block 5, every year.